an historical european martial arts club dedicated to

-Capital Kunst des Fechtens (CKDF) is the largest non-profit Historical European Martial Arts (HEMA) club in the eastern U.S.
+Capital Kunst des Fechtens (CKDF) is one of the largest non-profit Historical European Martial Arts (HEMA) clubs in the eastern U.S.

 What We Teach

-CKDF primarily studies martial techniques based on historical source material that demonstrate efficient and deadly sword fighting and other martial arts called Kunst des Fechtens (KDF), or the art of fighting.
+CKDF primarily studies historical, source-based martial techniques that demonstrate efficient and deadly armed and unarmed combat called Kunst des Fechtens (KDF), or the art of fighting...and Italian Rapier.

 What We Do

-CKDF provides a welcoming environment, world-class instructors, and a structured, athletic approach to learning a form of Historical European Martial Arts (sword fighting and other combat styles) that developed in the Medieval Germanic regions.
+CKDF provides a welcoming environment, world-class instructors, and a structured, athletic approach to learning a form of Historical European Martial Arts (sword fighting and other combat styles) that developed in Europe during the Medieval and Renaissance period,